Click on your size to order:

-Then in July of this year, a new photo surfaced of the top Army Air Corps officers at a luncheon.
-The photo was taken by a newpaper photographer in 1932 and tranfered to microfilm, so the resolution is fairly high.
+Then in July of 2018, the photo above surfaced of the top Army Air Corps officers at a luncheon.
+The photo was taken by a newpaper photographer in 1932 and transfered to microfilm, so the resolution is fairly high.
 On Hap Arnold's A-2 jacket.
-We were able to identify a loop on the collar similar to an A-1.
-Also the colar did not have snaps at all.
-These two features, combined with some others, do not match any other A-2 contracts ever made.
+Jay Hartley from Headwind Mfg was able to identify a loop on the collar similar to an A-1.
+Also the collar did not have snaps at all.
+These two features, combined with some others unique features, do not match any other A-2 contracts ever made.
 There are examples of every other contract in museums and collections, so we can confirm it is not another contract.
 Given the high profile officer, the 1932 date, and the unique features of the jacket, we can eliminate all other possible A-2 jackets contracts and can confirm it is the Goldsmith jacket.

 We have done exhaustive research on the Goldsmith company and archive photos.
 With the help of our colleagues at the Vintage Leather Jackets Forum, we have identified all the details on the jacket and have procured the parts and labels.

 Our Goldsmith A-2 has all 100% period correct parts including, chrome tanned russet horsehide, 100% cotton liner, 100% wool knits, genuine antique style horn buttons, and a late 1920's Hookless reproduction zipper.

 High quality reproduction early 1930's #5 Nickel Hookless zipper with rivet attachment, matches the original zipper used.